 Review other location profiles listed on the web site for photos and profile setup.

 Renting out your properly is a perfect way to generate income.
-Anything you can imagine is a potential film, television location, photography venue or destination as an event.
+Anything you can imagine is a potential film, television location, photography venue or destination for an event.